terminusdb/terminuscms-docs/how-to/use-the-clients/python-client/install-the-python-client.md

 with [Python >= 3.7](https://www.python.org/downloads)) in a [separate Python environment](https://docs.python.org/3/tutorial/venv.html).
 For example, if we use `venv` which comes with standard installation of Python 3.
-First we create new environment:
+First we create a new environment:

 ```shell
 $ python3 -m venv ~/.virtualenvs/terminusdb